ssuish/ssuish/README.md

   - Developed a game design document that won 1st Place in Environmental Game Design Competition.
   - Developed a client-server system architecture integrating GameMaker Studio, PHP Leaderboards website, and MySQL database server.
   - Programmed a SQL connector program using REST that will allow GameMaker Studio connect to MySQL which was previously unsupported.

+- ## Project Endo: TCG Roguelike Web3 Game ##
+  - **Status:** Ongoing Project | *Under pre-production phase*
+  - Developing a TCG roguelike game using Godot .NET that implements game elements inspired from Balatro and Slay the Spire.
+  - Implementing a custom Game API middleware for Endo to be integrated with NFT dashboard website built on React/NestJS and Monad EVM Blockchain.

 # Github Statistics 📈
 *Note: Top Level Languages are a metrics of which languages I have the most code in my repositories, it doesn't indicate level of proficiency.*